Ekansh0301/conspiracy-belief-detection/README.md

 This repository contains the full system for [PsyCoMark (SemEval-2026 Task 10)](https://sites.google.com/view/semeval2026-task10), Subtask 2: given a Reddit post, classify whether the author **believes** a conspiracy theory (`Yes`) or merely **discusses or reports** it (`No`).
 Evaluation is by macro F1.

-The task is hard because the surface-level vocabulary of believers and non-believers is nearly identical — both groups write about the same topics.
+The task is hard because the surface-level vocabulary of believers and non-believers is nearly identical.
+Both groups write about the same topics.
 What differs is *how* they write.

 ---